 Fax is usually the most efficient, failing that please contact firstname.lastname@example.org

 Is my registration/ticket transferrable?

 Tickets are not really transferrable becuase it causes a nightmare with name badges, but if you can't come then please let us know and we'll re-issue the ticket to someone who can be bothered to make the effort.
 HOWEVER: If you do purchase a ticket and do not show up on the day, we will have a wall of shame and may (legal permisson dependant of course) provide your name and email address to all the people on the waitlist, what happens then lord only can tell...but expect a selection of random brochures to start arriving in your inbox...just saying!

 When & Where

 The Cogworks is a leading Umbraco Gold Partner and user experience specialist.
-Using Agile practices we provide consultancy, design and development services to help a range of clients create rich, interactive websites and applications across multiple devices.
+Using Agile practices we provide consultancy, design and development services to help a range of clients create rich, interactive websites and applications across a range of devices.

-With proven success in forging long-term relationships, we are proud to have worked with a wide range of clients such as Reckitt Benckiser, Endsleigh Insurance, HSBC, Agria Pet Insurance, Collinson Latitude, DTZ, BestInvest, Jack Wills, Condé Nast, The Eve Appeal and Oasis Dental Care.
+With proven success in forging long-term relationships, we are proud to have worked with a wide range of clients such as Reckitt Benckiser, Endsleigh Insurance, Agria Pet Insurance, Collinson Latitude, DTZ, BestInvest, The Trainline, Cobham Plc, Jack Wills, Condé Nast, Betway and Paddington Bear.

-The Cogworks have been integral in pushing the profile of Umbraco in the UK.
+The Cogworks have been integral in pushing the profile of Umbraco in the UK since 2009.